 This intimate course (only 6 seats available) is created for the photographer who seeks an increased professional mastery recognizing that custom creative assets are necessary to curating an impactful, fine-art portfolio.

 Supplies, space, and tools to create your very own custom 6’x10′ hand-painted canvas backdrop.

 Backdrops require up to 12 hours of dry time.
-Participants will pick up their dried backdrop from Ultraviolet Studios the following day, Sunday, June 2nd from 10 am – 12 pm.
+Participants will pick up their dried backdrop from Ultraviolet Studios the following day, Monday, December 16th.

 Participants are encouraged to wear clothing and shoes that can be “ruined” as some techniques involve spraying, splattering, blending, and brushing.
 Participants will take the measures for clothing protection as they desire.
 We have a changing area and restroom on-site if needed.

 All supplies will be purchased and curated 3 weeks before the workshop.
 While your workshop space may be gifted to another participant, the workshop is non-refundable and non-transferrable.

 I guided my partner, Ashley Thalman, through my step-by-step process as she wanted to add a backdrop to her portrait tool arsenal.
 Ashley created a unique dual-sided backdrop that she was able to use the very next day as she photographed her clients at Ultraviolet Studios.
 Here’s what she had to say about the creation and integration of her backdrop into her process:

 “Sometimes no matter how badly I want to try something the seemingly never-ending shopping lists, supply research, time, and risk keep me from trying new things.
 As I have been working to deepen my niche by providing high-value, fine art portrait experiences for women, I realize over and over that experimentation, the “just do it” tenacity of stepping into the unknown is always rewarded, and usually in the most Ultraviolet and unexpected ways.